fohlsso2/truenas-stuff/README.md

 The scripts here are not all my own doing, many other people have helped, and in some cases I haven't done much of anything.

-There should be links to their repos or relevant forum threas below
+There should be links to their repos or relevant forum threads below

 # Fan control